Juniper/junos-terraform/DETAILED_INSTRUCTIONS.md

 Create a config file somewhere memorable.
 I'll use `/var/tmp/jtafwd/config.toml` because why not.

-Using your favourite text editor, create a file here: `/var/tmp/jtafwd/config.toml` and put the content below into the file:
+Using your favourite text editor, create a file here: `/var/tmp/jtafwd/config.toml` and put the content below into the file.
+Don't worry about the xPath or fileType keys.
+They'll be explained shortly.

 ```bash
 yangDir = "/var/tmp/jtafwd"